Europe's mobile payment players braced for battle as U.S. rivals move in

-STOCKHOLM European mobile payment providers iZettle and SumUp are among a handful of start-ups that have encouraged European small businesses to kick their cash-only habits.
+STOCKHOLM (Reuters) - European mobile payment providers iZettle and SumUp are among a handful of start-ups that have encouraged European small businesses to kick their cash-only habits.

 Now, their strategy is to lower fees as they brace for a more formidable challenge: the onslaught of mature North American payment providers onto their home territory.
 San Francisco-based Square - headed by Twitter chief Jack Dorsey - is among the new entrants.